Chapter 4:

 “Is that so?” she responds dispassionately.

 “Probably because you didn’t see them die.
-Add it with your lack of any real camaraderie and connection., it’s no wonder you don’t feel anything.”
+In combination with your lack of any real camaraderie and connection, it’s no wonder you don’t feel anything.”

 “Maybe…”

-Seeing me still questioning my possibly skewed moral compass, she offers words of comfort, “I’ve seen all sorts of people.
-You aren’t as bad as I think you are, as far as I can tell.
+Seeing me still questioning my possibly skewed moral compass, she offers words of comfort: “I’ve seen all sorts of people.
+You aren’t as bad as you may think you are, as far as I can tell.
 Few evil men would openly confess worries like yours to a stranger such as myself.”

 Don’t worry if you feel nothing now.
 From what I can tell, you’re on edge.
-Once you get the chance to relax, maybe then you’ll feel bad later.”
+Maybe it’ll start to hit you once you’ve had a chance to calm down.”

 I’m not sure if that’s supposed to be comforting or worrisome.